-After our exams we were awarded the rank of Corporal and on 19th March 1939 we were formally designated as reserve officers.
+After our exams we were each awarded the rank of Corporal and on 19th March 1939 we were formally designated as reserve officers.
 However, towards the end of my time in the school, my idealised notion of our army had diminished to some extent.

-But I saw situations all around me indicating favouritism and unusual interventions.
+Behind the scenes there was conflict over positions and allocations.
+I saw situations all around me indicating favouritism and unusual interventions.
 If this occurred in matters of such small concern as the position and allocation of medical reserve officers, then I wondered how matters must look higher up when it related to rank, salary, honour, promotion etc. This hurt me, but my belief in the army was unshaken!